• Skip to primary navigation

 • YouTube

-This delicious homemade salsa is filled with fresh tomatoes, peppers, onions, garlic, cilantro and lime juice...plus it's super easy to make!
-Use this fresh salsa for dipping or as a topping for your favorite tacos!
+This homemade salsa recipe (food processor salsa recipe) is fresh, vibrant, and ready in under 10 minutes.
+It's packed with ripe tomatoes, peppers, onions, garlic, cilantro, and lime juice for that authentic restaurant-style flavor.
+Use this homemade salsa for dipping with chips or as a topping for your favorite vegan tacos!

-Homemade Salsa in a black bowl with cilantro on top
+Homemade Salsa in a bowl with cilantro on top

 Ingredients for salsa on a cutting board